-Avian Influenza (Bird Flu) is a viral infection that primarily affects birds.
-The strain most dangerous to humans is H5N1.
+Avian Influenza (commonly known as Bird Flu) is a highly contagious viral infection that primarily affects wild waterfowl and domestic poultry.
+The specific strain currently considered most dangerous to humans is H5N1.

-The Risk: While it rarely infects humans, when it does, it is often deadly (mortality rate >50%).
-However, it does not currently spread easily from person to person.
+The Risk: While the virus rarely infects humans, when it does, it is often incredibly severe and sometimes deadly (historically carrying a mortality rate of over 50%).
+Fortunately, the virus does not currently possess the ability to spread easily from person to person.

 Symptoms

-Symptoms begin 2 to 5 days after infection.
-They resemble severe seasonal flu, but often progress faster:
+If a human is infected, symptoms typically begin 2 to 5 days after direct exposure.
+They closely resemble severe seasonal flu, but often progress much faster to serious respiratory issues:

-- Conjunctivitis: A mild eye infection is sometimes the only early sign.
+- Conjunctivitis: A mild to moderate eye infection (pink eye) is sometimes the very first or only early sign of bird flu in humans.

 - Nausea, vomiting, or diarrhea.

 Yes.
-You cannot get bird flu from eating properly cooked poultry or eggs.
+You absolutely cannot get bird flu from eating properly cooked poultry or eggs.

-Heat kills the virus.
-Ensure meat is cooked to an internal temperature of 165°F (74°C) and eggs are cooked until the yolk is firm.
+The high heat of cooking easily kills the influenza virus.
+Simply ensure that all poultry meat is cooked to a safe internal temperature of 165°F (74°C) and that eggs are cooked thoroughly until both the yolk and white are firm.

 Causes & Transmission

-Bird flu occurs naturally in wild waterfowl (ducks/geese) and spreads to domestic poultry (chickens/turkeys).
-Humans usually get infected via:
+Bird flu occurs naturally in wild aquatic birds (like ducks and geese) and spreads rapidly to domestic poultry (chickens, turkeys, and farmed ducks).
+Humans usually contract the virus via:

-- Contaminated Surfaces: Contact with feces, saliva, or mucus from infected birds.
+- Contaminated Surfaces: Contact with the feces, saliva, or nasal mucus from infected birds, followed by touching your eyes, nose, or mouth.

-- Open-Air Markets: "Wet markets" where birds are sold in crowded conditions are common hotspots for transmission.
+- Open-Air Markets: Live animal "wet markets," where various birds are sold and slaughtered in crowded, unsanitary conditions, are historically common hotspots for cross-species transmission.

 Complications